HL7/davinci-pr/input/pagecontent/technical.md

     * Payment Amount High
   * Payment Number (mandatory)

-NOTE: Due to the format of payment numbers, specifically cheques where they may be many leading zeroes, only the significant numbers need to be specified and payers **SHALL** search for these using a wild card search.  eg. 0000000123 can be specified as 123.
+NOTE: Due to the format of payment numbers, specifically checks where they may be many leading zeroes, only the significant numbers need to be specified and payers **SHALL** search for these using a wild card search.  eg. 0000000123 can be specified as 123.

 #### Output
 * Provider TIN (mandatory)